Meet the woman behind Louis Armstrong’s success

 Jo Morello, multi-award-winning playwright and producer, is bringing Lil Hardin Armstrong’s story to the forefront in her new play, “Lil & Louis.”

 According to Morello, Lil Armstrong, an accomplished singer, band leader, composer and often the only woman in Chicago’s hottest bands, was the woman who drove her husband to stardom.
-The play is scheduled to run Jan.
-21-25 at First Presbyterian Church in Sarasota.
+The play is scheduled to run through Saturday at First Presbyterian Church in Sarasota.

-In planning the play, Morello tapped the advice and wisdom of many well-known creative artists in Sarasota County, including jazz master Dick Hyman of Venice; Westcoast Black Theatre Troupe founder/artistic director Nate Jacobs, of Sarasota; and Diana Colson, songwriter, composer, lyricist, of Sarasota; among others.
+In planning the play, Morello tapped the advice and wisdom of many well-known creative artists in Sarasota County, including — among others — jazz master Dick Hyman of Venice, Westcoast Black Theatre Troupe founder/artistic director Nate Jacobs of Sarasota and songwriter, composer and lyricist Diana Colson of Sarasota.

 It wasn’t long after Morello got the idea to produce the play that it began taking form.

 Morello’s approach to putting on a new play is not how most playwrights approach it, she said.
 She also is producing the play.
-That means the hiring of the director technical people to do sound and lighting and set design and costumes, the director, stage manager, back stage crew, front of house and casting.
+That means hiring the technical people to do sound, lighting, set design and costumes, plus the director, stage manager, back-stage crew, front-of-house and casting.

-As a 501c(3) nonprofit, Morello needed funding to produce her play, as well as to hire all those people mentioned above.
+Managing a 501©3 nonprofit, Morello needed funding to produce her play, as well as to hire all those aforementioned people.

 “Usually, a person writes a play and sends it to theaters hoping to have one of them interested in producing it,” she said.
 “I had already written plays and would write this one.
 I wrote to the Florida Director of Cultural Affairs and requested a grant to conduct research and create the play that would outreach to several areas.
 The state initially approved it for $25,000.”